wkhere/stackless/Doc/library/warnings.rst

    is using :exc:`DeprecationWarning` as default warning class.

-.. function:: showwarning(message, category, filename, lineno[, file])
+.. function:: showwarning(message, category, filename, lineno[, file[, line]])

    Write a warning to a file.
-The default implementation calls ``formatwarning(message, category, filename, lineno)`` and writes the resulting string to *file*, which defaults to ``sys.stderr``.
+The default implementation calls ``formatwarning(message, category, filename, lineno, line)`` and writes the resulting string to *file*, which defaults to ``sys.stderr``.
 You may replace this function with an alternative implementation by assigning to ``warnings.showwarning``.
+   *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`showwarning` will try to read the line specified by *filename* and *lineno*.

+   .. versionchanged:: 2.6
+      Added the *line* argument.
+Implementations that lack the new argument will trigger a :exc:`DeprecationWarning`.

-.. function:: formatwarning(message, category, filename, lineno)
+.. function:: formatwarning(message, category, filename, lineno[, line])

    Format a warning the standard way.
-This returns a string  which may contain embedded newlines and ends in a newline.
+This returns a string  which may contain embedded newlines and ends in a newline.  *line* is a line of source code to be included in the warning message; if *line* is not supplied, :func:`formatwarning` will try to read the line specified by *filename* and *lineno*.

+   .. versionchanged:: 2.6
+      Added the *line* argument.

 .. function:: filterwarnings(action[, message[, category[, module[, lineno[, append]]]]])